St. Louis Car Accident Lawyer

 Who’s at Fault in Your Car Crash?

 There are a few steps you’ll need to take before you file a claim, and finding the at-fault party will be one of them.
-Illinois is a fault state, which means that the person responsible for the accident is also financially responsible.
+Missouri is a fault state, which means that the person responsible for the accident is also financially responsible.
 So, if your insurance company isn’t willing to cover your expenses, you’ll need to pursue a claim against the at-fault driver.
 Unfortunately, that can be complex.

 For example, while the other driver may have been the one at fault, they might not be the financially responsible party.
 Say you were hit by a delivery person.
 While they did cause the accident, they’re at work, which means they’re not financially responsible.
 Instead, you’ll need to seek out their employer, who is liable for the injuries their employee causes while on the clock.